Coating station

 |---|---|

-If the main issue is unstable transfer amount, a roller surface that becomes dirtier over time, increasing residue, or poor stability even after cleaning, the transfer roller itself should be checked carefully.
+If the main problem is unstable transfer amount, increasing residue, or poor stability even after cleaning, the transfer roller itself usually deserves a closer review.

 The material and surface of a transfer roller are usually selected according to the contact medium, pickup / release requirement, cleaning method, temperature, and operating pressure.